BennyN24/Asopets-petcare/replit.md

   * Server configured with 10MB payload limits to support large image uploads
   * Fixed duplicate veterinarian field in grooming forms by implementing conditional field rendering
   * Enhanced medical record form to use context-appropriate labels (Groomer Name vs Veterinarian/Clinic)
+  * Temporarily removed SMS reminder option from medical record forms (to be implemented in future update)
 - June 18, 2025.
 Enhanced schedule management and comprehensive bug fixes:
   * Added advanced sorting and filtering to schedule page with type, pet, and date options
   * Fixed completed reminders to display completion dates with proper formatting